ignatiusmb/mauss.dev/workspace/content/routes/posts/svg-to-favicon/+article.md

 all that's left is to generate the `favicon.ico` file. but, what is an `.ico` file anyway? can't i just change the extension from `.png` to `.ico`? haha, if only it was that easy. file extensions are just a convention, which is different from the actual file format.

-i remember back in the day, Wikipedia wasn't considered a reliable source and i had to find "proper" articles to cite. today, i can confidently read the [ICO file format](https://en.wikipedia.org/wiki/ICO_(file_format)) and learn that it's basically a container for multiple images, which can contain both PNG and BMP images, and is most commonly associated with Windows icons because.. well, it was developed by Microsoft.
+i remember back in the day, Wikipedia wasn't considered a reliable source and i had to find "proper" articles to cite. today, i can confidently read the [ICO file format](https://en.wikipedia.org/wiki/ICO_(file_format)) and learn that it's basically a container for multiple images, which can contain both PNG and BMP images, and is most commonly associated with Windows icons because... well, it was developed by Microsoft.

 using the `.ico` file created with GIMP as the control, it converts the image to BMP and wraps it in the ICO container. while we *usually* want a BMP image in the container for Windows icons, almost all browsers support PNG in ICO these days.
 PNG also takes up less space, i can reuse the `png()` function, and quality won't matter that much when the image is crammed into a `32x32` box. the only downside is that the resulting ICO will not have a preview image in Windows Explorer, but when will i ever work with `.ico` files again outside of favicons? `¯\_(ツ)_/¯`